 SCREEN POP UP MINIMIZES.

-Talent briefing the subject about the 3-second countdown by making actions.
+Talent briefing the subject about which hand to use and about the 3-second countdown by making actions.

-SCREEN POP UP MAXIMIZES: Click the Start Recording icon, followed by the subject beginning the drinking task on cue.
+SCREEN POP UP MAXIMIZES: Navigate through the module showing the activity demo video, entries to prompts, and selection of hand laterality for trial.
+Click the Start Recording icon.

 SCREEN POP UP MINIMIZES.

+When cued to begin the drinking task, the subject performs the activity using the specified hand [1].
+The subject then returns the cup to the original outlined area and the hand to the original starting position [2].

+Subject performs the drinking task on cue.

+Subject returns cup and hand to original positions.

 Review the recorded video of the drinking task activity [1].